Fifth Talk: Shamati No.1: "There is None Else Beside Him"

 You can see that Kabbalah talks about the most refined of the souls’ perceptions.
 People do not expect a blow.
 It comes unexpectedly, when a person is cut off from the Creator.
 Each one of us is under the personal governance of the Creator.
 This governance becomes expressed when we forget about Him.
 In order to remind us of Himself, He sends us special signals in the form of fate’s blows, and this is His way of saying that we must always direct our thoughts in the direction of the Creator.
 Nothing more is required.

-“The Ba’al Shem Tov said, that he who says that there is another power in the world, namely shells, is in a state of “serving other gods”, that it is not necessarily the thought of heresy that is the sin, but if he thinks that there is another authority and force apart from the Creator, by that he is committing a sin.
-Furthermore, he who says that man has his own authority, meaning that he says that yesterday he himself did not want to follow the Creator’s ways, that too is considered to be committing the sin of heresy.
-Meaning that he does not believe that only the Creator leads the world.”
+"The Baal Shem Tov said that he who says that there is another force in the world, namely Klipot (shells), that person is in a state of “serving other gods.”
+It is not necessarily the thought of heresy that is the transgression, but if he thinks that there is another authority and force apart from the Creator, by that he is committing a sin.

-There is not one single thought that comes to our mind,, that does not come from the Creator.
+There is not one single thought that comes to our mind, that does not come from the Creator.
 This was predetermined in the goal of creation, and we cannot change anything.
 In this case, who am “I”?
 “I” am the one who feels that which is happening up above.
 At first, we perceive all of this as confusion, and this is because the spiritual that is above is entering us or into the material.

 However, gradually this begins to find its place in a person and it begins to work, and then we understand that things cannot be any other way.
 “Ascent” is when a person agrees with what the Creator is doing, and thus a person feels fulfillment, perfection and eternity; he separates from his body and relates only to the spiritual.

-But when he has committed a sin, and he must certainly regret it and be sorry for having committed it, but here too we should place the pain and sorrow in the right order: where does he place the cause of the sin, that it is that point he should be sorry for.
+"But when he has committed a sin, he must certainly regret it and be sorry for having committed it.
+But here too we should place the pain and sorrow in the right order: where does he place the cause of the sin, for that is the point that should be regretted.

-And also when a man feels he’s in a state of ascent, and tastes some good flavor in the work, he must not say: “Now I am in a state where I understand that it is worthwhile to worship the Creator.
-Rather he should know that now the Creator has fancied him, and for that reason He draws him near, which is the reason why he tastes a good flavor in the work.
-And he should be careful never to leave the domain of holiness, and say that there is another operating force besides the Creator.
-(But this means that the matter of finding favor in the eyes of the Creator, or the opposite, does not depend on man himself, but everything depends on the Creator.
-And man, with his external mind, cannot comprehend why now the Creator likes him and after that He does not.)
+Also, when one feels that now he is in a state of ascent, and feels some good flavor in the work, he must not say: “Now I am in a state that I understand that it is worthwhile to worship the Creator.”
+Rather he should know that now he was favored by the Creator, hence the Creator brought him closer, and for this reason he now feels good flavor in the work.
+And he should be careful never to leave the domain of Sanctity, and say that there is another who operates besides the Creator.

 The Creator sends only goodness to a person.
 However, when it passes through egoism it becomes perceived as bad, such as disease, stress and various life misfortunes.
 When a person feels bad, he is unable to thank the Creator at the same time.
 If a person knew and felt regret and sorrow for how bad the Creator feels from feeling the difference between the goodness He sends and the bad a person perceives, then the person would behave differently.
 Or, if the person was able to feel the Creator’s joy when the person himself feels good.